 Table of contents

 Poland’s development co-operation focuses on its Eastern European partner countries, in particular Ukraine, and select partner countries in Africa and the Middle East.
-Other than reported costs for hosting refugees, the largest proportion of Poland’s official development assistance (ODA) is provided via European Union (EU) institutions.
-Poland’s total ODA decreased in 2024 to USD 2.1 billion (preliminary data), representing 0.24% of gross national income (GNI).
+Besides reported costs for hosting refugees, the largest proportion of Poland’s official development assistance (ODA) is provided via European Union (EU) institutions.
+Poland’s total ODA (USD 1.6 billion, preliminary data) decreased in 2025, representing 0.16% of gross national income (GNI).

 Policy

 Poland initiated and strongly promotes the Eastern Partnership initiative within the European Union as a means to promote stability and successful transformation in the EU neighbourhood.
 Poland’s development policy documents contain a commitment to policy coherence for development and identify several priority areas.
-For 2025, illegal trade in endangered plant and animal species and responsible business conduct are priority areas.
+For 2026, the priority area is popularising responsible business conduct standards in the context of development co-operation, in line with the OECD guidelines.

 Findings from OECD-DAC reviews